richardartoul/folder-monitor/README.md

 ### Clojure Language

 I chose to write folder-monitor in Clojure for a few reasons.
 First, since Clojure is primarily a functional programming language, it lends itself better to solving asynchronous, event-based problems than the other languages I considered like Python and Java.
 I also thought that Clojure, being a primarily functional programming language, lended itself better to solving this type of asynchronous, event-based problem than other languages I considered like Python and Java.
-I thought that a combination of JavaScript / node might also be a good fit as JavaScript is also a great language for functional programming and node was built from the ground-up with asynchronous IO in mind, however, Node's filesystem-event monitoring capabilities turned out to be a bit of a mess, even with industry-standard libraries like Gaze.
+I thought that a combination of JavaScript / Node.js might also be a good fit as JavaScript is also a great language for functional programming and node was built from the ground-up with asynchronous IO in mind, however, Node's filesystem-event monitoring capabilities just weren't robust enough, even with industry-standard libraries like Gaze.

 Second, I didn't want to have to write platform-specific code for interacting with the filesystem and listening for events.
 Since Clojure runs on the Java Virtual Machine, I was able to use the Java WatchService API which was the most robust of the libraries that I tested.
 As a result, I was able to use (with a small library that basically serves as a Clojure wrapper around the Java WatchService and Barbary WatchService) the same code for Linux, OSX, and Windows, despite the fact that they each have different filesystem APIs.